alf45tar/Pedalino/README.md

 - Dramatically expanded audio system parameter control via WiFi, Bluetooth, USB, MIDI or OSC.
 - Set your music free with wireless MIDI connectivity
 - Bluetooth wireless MIDI adaptor for connecting instruments with MIDI IN/OUT terminals to your iOS devices (iPhone/iPad/iPod Touch) or Mac
+- Send MIDI messages using any spare IR remote control

 ## Features

 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
 - 10 banks of 16 controllers each (up to 8 controllers for lite version)
 - Each port can connect 1 expression pedal or up to 3 foot switches for a maximum of 48 foot switches.